kekoawong/UnsupervisedLanguageTranslation/README.md

 # Unsupervised Machine Translation
-This repository contains an implementation of unsupervised machine translation, primarily for the primary purpose of translating text styles without a parallel translation dataset.
+This repository contains an implementation of unsupervised machine translation, primarily for the purpose of translating text styles without a parallel translation dataset.
 Implemented using Neural Networks built with [PyTorch](http://pytorch.org/) and natural language processing methods.

 ## Dependencies
 * [Python3](https://www.python.org)